JohnEstropia/CoreStore/README.md

     self?.stepLabel?.text = progress.localizedAdditionalDescription // "0 of 2"
 }
 ```
-This closure is executed on the main thread so UIKit calls can be done safely.
+This closure is executed on the main thread so UIKit and AppKit calls can be done safely.

 ### Progressive migrations